Who We Serve

 1. Determine whether your company is a Money Services Business

-In general, a money transmitter is a “person that provides money transmission services,” which includes “the acceptance of currency, funds, or other value that substitutes for currency from one person and the transmission of currency, funds, or other value that substitutes for currency to another location or person by any means.”
+In general, a money transmitter is a “person that provides money transmission services,” which includes accepting currency, funds, or any value that substitutes for currency from one person and transmitting it to another person or location by any means.

 Under the BSA, it is also established that natural persons acting as money transmitters but not for profit and not on a frequent basis—such as consumers using payment apps—are exempt from having an MSB status.

-FinCEN’s 2013 Virtual Currency Guidance mandates that virtual currency users that acquire CVCs for purchasing goods or services are not an MSB.
+FinCEN’s 2013 Virtual Currency Guidance clarified that users of virtual currencies that acquire CVCs for purchasing goods or services are not an MSB.
 However, administrators of virtual currency that accept and transmit CVCs or buy or sell CVCs do qualify as money transmitters and are, as such, subject to BSA requirements for MSBs.

 2. Ensure your MSB has registered with FinCEN